abearman/sparrow-dev/research/how_to_fly_drone.md

 <img src="https://3dr.com/wp-content/uploads/2015/05/conrtoller_pause.jpg" width="300" />

 #### Return to Home
 The Return Home button allows you to bring your flight to an end by recalling Solo to its launch location and landing.
 Keep in mind that Return Home requires enough battery to get back to the launch point, so if you need to end your flight immediately then land manually or hold the Fly button.
 Return Home requires GPS lock prior to takeoff.
+DO NOT use this button during non-GPS modes.

 <img src="https://3dr.com/wp-content/uploads/2015/05/fly_home-600x262.jpg" width="300" />